 --XTC ended up on the "New Wave" side of the fence, The Clash on the "punk" side.

 --XTC were country yokels from Swindon.
 The Clash were hardened punks from London.

---XTC were adopted mostly by bookish types who didn't enjoy the punk crowd.
-The Clash got all the punks, most of whom got off on the violence that The Clash were actually against.
+--XTC were adopted mostly by bookish types who weren't concerned with seeming "hard".
+The Clash got all the punks, many of whom got off on the violence that The Clash were actually against.

 --In America, The Clash attracted people like Allen Ginsburg, William Burroughs, Martin Scorsese....The Clash were exotic creatures for these accepted outcasts to check out and be photographed with and tell the world that they didn't bite and did read books.
 And looked CUUUTE SCOWLING AND POUTING IN LEATHER!

-And thus is the legacy.
 XTC is to The Clash as Mike Nesmith is to Gram Parsons.
-There are a lot of similarities, but in the end, image and presentation wins out.
+There are a lot of similarities, but in the end, image and presentation wins out in the hipster history books.
 XTC had no image or attitude.
 When they tried to go with a look, they looked dorky.
 Whereas The Clash looked good dressed in leather, or as gangsters, or in suits, or in military duds...they were just lucky that way.
 And they did it up right.

 But all that isn't really the point of this essay.
-The point is to highlight the similarities in the roles played by Mick Jones and Colin Moulding in their respective bands.
+The point is to highlight the similarities in the roles played by Colin Moulding and Mick Jones in their respective bands.

 |Mick Jones live in 1978|

 |Colin Moulding live in 1978|